stevendnoble/stevendnoble.github.io/recipes/grammies-recipes/_posts/2024-01-01-pickled-beets.md

   - recipes/grammies-recipes/_posts/2024-01-01-bread-and-butter-pickles.md
 sitemap: true
 hide_description: true
----

-* this unordered seed list will be replaced by the toc {:toc}
+intro: >
   Dive into the vibrant world of pickling with this simple yet delicious Pickled Beets recipe.
 Perfect for both beginners and seasoned canners, this recipe combines the earthy sweetness of beets with the tangy kick of apple cider vinegar, creating a preserve that's as versatile as it is tasty.
 Whether you're looking to add a pop of color to your salads, sandwiches, or just seeking a flavorful snack, these pickled beets are sure to impress.
 Plus, they're a delightful way to store the bounty of your garden or take advantage of the seasonal produce at your local market.
 Follow this easy guide to making your own pickled beets and savor the taste of homemade goodness.

-## Ingredients
+ingredients:

-* Beets (about 4 dozen)
+  - Beets (about 4 dozen)
-* 9 cups apple cider vinegar (with mother)
+  - 9 cups apple cider vinegar (with mother)
-* 5 cups water
+  - 5 cups water
-* 4¾ cups sugar
+  - 4¾ cups sugar

-## Instructions
+instructions:
+  - step:
+    title: Prepare the Beets

-1. **Prepare the Beets:** Place the washed beets in a large container with water.
+    description: Place the washed beets in a large container with water.
 Bring to a boil and cook until the skin slips off easily, at least 20 minutes.
 Then, pour cold water over the beets to cool.
+  - step:
+    title: Peel and Cut

-2. **Peel and Cut:** Once cooled, peel the beets and cut them into your preferred size and shape.
+    description: Once cooled, peel the beets and cut them into your preferred size and shape.
 Pack them tightly into jars.
+  - step:
+    title: Make the Pickling Solution

-3. **Make the Pickling Solution:** In a saucepan, combine the apple cider vinegar, water, and sugar.
+    description: In a saucepan, combine the apple cider vinegar, water, and sugar.
 Bring the mixture to a boil, ensuring the sugar is completely dissolved.
+  - step:
+    title: Jar the Beets

-4. **Jar the Beets:** Pour the hot pickling solution over the packed beets in jars, leaving a small headspace.
+    description: Pour the hot pickling solution over the packed beets in jars, leaving a small headspace.
 Seal the jars with lids.
+  - step:
+    title: Process

-5. **Process:** Process the jars in boiling water for 15-20 minutes to ensure they're sealed and preserved properly.
+    description: Process the jars in boiling water for 15-20 minutes to ensure they're sealed and preserved properly.
+  - step:
+    title: Cool and Store

-6. **Cool and Store:** Let the jars cool at room temperature.
+    description: Let the jars cool at room temperature.
 Check seals, then store in a cool, dark place.
+nutrition:
+  servings_per_recipe: 48
+  serving_size: 1 beet
+  calories: 89
+  total_fat: 0
+  saturated_fat: 0
+  cholesterol: 0
+  sodium: 3
+  total_carbohydrates: 22.8
+  dietary_fiber: 0
+  total_sugars: 22.7
+  protein: 0
+  vitamin_d: 0
+  calcium: 2
+  iron: 0
+  potassium: 20
+prep_time: PT30M
+cook_time: PT20M
+total_time: PT50M
+---

+# Pickled Beets

 **For Canned Beets Variation:**
 Reduce the recipe by ⅓ if using canned beets.
 Use 6 cans of beets, drained.
 Pour the hot pickling mixture over them and let them marinate in the refrigerator for a few days before consuming.